Hello Agape’s Capital readers!

 So I had to ask myself, “am I evolving in the right way?”
 Is mentorship the correct step along my path?

 No. The next step in my trading journey is not to be a teacher.
 That’s not why I got into trading.
 I realized that I needed to shift back to my original goal: to implement a fund successful enough to supplement large scale change by partnering with the right organizations.
 Social injustice, environmental instability, human suffering - these are the issues that causes my blood to boil.
-And while I’m still too much of a fledgling to enact any real change, I feel like I’m getting there.
+And while I’m still too much of a fledgling to enact any real change, I feel like I’m going in the right direction.

 Don’t worry, I do plan on continuing with my blog posts!
 This site has been a great outlet to voice my inner thoughts on the market.
 If you have any questions or request that I explore any topic, contact me at Dennis@agapescapital.com.